mikemacwillie/rpi-img-builder-lcnc/README.md

 <img src="https://github.com/Expatria-Technologies/remora-flexi-hal/raw/master/Images/Jumper_locations.png" width="500">

 These are shipped in place by default from the Expatria shop, but if they have been moved or removed they will need to be replaced.

+To provide sufficient clearance for a cooler on a Pi 5, a 40-pin female header can be used as a riser between the Flexi-HAL and the Pi.

 ## Support